Back to Blog

 I've been inside hundreds of PM tech stacks.
 When we actually total it up, the number is almost always higher than anyone expected.
 Often much higher.

-I built a free calculator that shows you your real number in about 60 seconds.
-Try the Cost of Operations Calculator — but first, let me show you why most PMs are bleeding margin right now and don't even realize it.
+But software is only half the equation.
+The other half is the labor your team spends keeping it all running.
+I built a free calculator that shows you both numbers.
+But first, let me show you why most PMs are bleeding margin right now and don't even realize it.

 How a "Reasonable" Tech Stack Quietly Hits $10/Door/Month